Hayden Epstein: Early life

-University of Michigan
+College career

 Epstein enrolled at the University of Michigan in 1998 and played college football as a placekicker and punter for head coach Lloyd Carr's Michigan Wolverines football teams from 1998 to 2001.
 He was successful on 26 of 42 field goals and 85 of 88 extra point attempts.
 Epstein also averaged 39.9 yards on 167 punts (50 of which were downed inside the 20 yard line) at Michigan.
 He was a two-time finalist for both the Lou Groza and Ray Guy Awards at Michigan, according to some sources, but the University of Michigan seems to only recognize him as Guy Award finalist as a junior in 2000.

 Epstein's freshman season for the 1998 Wolverines was the redshirt 5th year senior season for Michigan placekicker Jay Feely.
 His only point of the season was a PAT against Eastern Michigan on September 19.
 Of Epstein's 10 career tackles, his only 2-tackle performance came against Minnesota in the October 31 battle for the Little Brown Jug.
 Epstein performed punting duties for the team in its final two games against Hawaii and Arkansas (in the 1999 Florida Citrus Bowl), landing 6 of his 9 punts inside the 20 yard line and averaging 40.1 yards per punt.
 Michigan finished the season as Big Ten Co-champions with Ohio State and Wisconsin.